-Generate PTI and UPI, interleave: The PTI field of the generic framing procedure (GFP) type header is set fixed to "000".
+Generate PTI and UPI, interleave: The PTI field of the GFP type header is set fixed to "000".
 The UPI field of the GFP type header is set to:

-- the MPLS UPI (as defined in Table 6-3 of [ITU-T G.7041]), for frames coming from the Map MPLS-TP data process; - the SCC UPI according to the SCC type for frames coming from the map SCC data process.
+- the MPLS UPI (as defined in Table 6-3 of [ITU-T G.7041]), for frames coming from the Map MPLS-TP data process; - the SCC UPI according to the SCC type for frames coming from the Map SCC data process.